ARMmbed/mbed-client/README.md

 mbed Client is an OS agnostic embedded software library that provides the means to connect and manage constrained embedded devices to Web applications via mbed Device Server

 The API includes High level APIs to communicate and manage devices with Internet Services securely.
 It provides full control of endpoint and application logic via APIs.
-C++ API exposed for application development through which device can manage resources on the mbed Device server end. mbed Device Client is fully secure as it provides secure connectivity using Industry standard TLS/DTLS.
+C++ API is exposed for application development.
+The device can use the API to manage resources on the mbed Device Server end. mbed Device Client is fully secure as it provides secure connectivity using industry standard TLS/DTLS.

 There are four interfaces between these two components as follows:

--  Client registration and unregistration
+- Client registration and deregistration
 - Device management and service enablement
 - Information reporting